gass-git/tip-me-dash/README.md

 ### Why use tipmedash.com over other options? (advantages)

 *   Transactions P2P without third parties involved.
 *   Due to transaction fees so low users can send amounts below one dollar.
 Sometimes is not so much about money, is about showing appreciation.
-For the creator, any tip is welcome even if they are cents, at the end of the day all sums up.
+For the creator, any tip is welcome.
+At the end of the day all sums up.
 *   Money arrives instantly to the recipient, without the need for them to ask intermediaries permission to move it.
 Saving them time and unpleasant experiences.

 ### Target